ckyriaco/Capstone/README.md

 Main Goal:

-The goal of this project is to create an auditing system that allows authorized Security Admin at the Applied Research Associates (ARA) to audit their active directory servers to ensure CMMC compliance.
+The goal of this project is to create an auditing system that allows authorized security admin at the Applied Research Associates (ARA) to audit their active directory servers to ensure CMMC compliance.
+This process should be easily automated by being initiated as a task within any automation pipeline that ARA prefers.

 Functionality list to reach our main goal: